mitre-attack/mitreattack-python/mitreattack/navlayers/README.md

 ## to_excel.py
 to_excel.py provides the ToExcel class, which is a way to export an existing layer file as an Excel spreadsheet.
 The ToExcel class has an optional parameter for the initialization function, that tells the exporter what data source to use when building the output matrix.
-Valid options include using live data from cti-taxii.mitre.org, using a local STIX bundle, or retrieving data from a ATT&CK Workbench instance.
+Valid options include using live data from cti-taxii.mitre.org, using a local STIX bundle, or retrieving data from an ATT&CK Workbench instance.

 ##### ToExcel()
 ```python